 Financials remain the largest part of the sterling credit market and continued to dominate market issuance during the quarter.
-We added a subordinated new issue from defined benefit pension buy-in and buy-out specialist Pension Insurance Corporation.
-There were noteworthy new issues in the structured sector.
-We also added a five-year new issue from the RAC, these bonds yielding over 8% and benefiting from security over the business.
-Finally, social housing remains a key element in the strategy.
+We added subordinated new issues from Close Brothers at a yield of over 11% and defined benefit pension buy-in and buy-out specialist Pension Insurance Corporation.

+Social housing remains a key element in the strategy.
 We think there is very strong sustainability case for this sector: it houses around six million of the most at need in England, and is building around one in every four new homes.
 During the quarter, we picked up a new issue of 2041 bonds from social housing provider Places for People.
 The company owns and manages 240,000 properties across the UK and the bonds came at an attractive spread premium to the market.
+We also continued to look at the structured sector, adding a five-year new issue from the RAC, these bonds yielding over 8% and benefiting from security over the business.